Jwan622/java_intro/java_programming_amherst/introduction.md

+## Intro to Java

-/* This language was developed in the early 1990s by Sun Microsystems, and it has received much attention because it facilitates development of graphical, interactive web pages in a way that is largely independent of particular hardware.
+This language was developed in the early 1990s by Sun Microsystems, and it has received much attention because it facilitates development of graphical, interactive web pages in a way that is largely independent of particular hardware.

 Programming is essentially the task of problem solving.

 Programming is also a good way to begin learning about the field of computer science, which examines the ways data can be organized and manipulated.
-Com- puter scientists study questions such as:
+Computer scientists study questions such as:
 What problems have efficient solutions?
 What problems will never be solved by computers?
 How can hardware and software work together in a multiprocessor system?
 Can we write programs that are provably correct?